-Fur, leather, suede, etc
+Fur, leather, wool, etc

-Maybe you already saw the doc Earthlings that I linked on Day Eleven, but if not, today's your day.
+Maybe you already saw the doc Earthlings that I linked on Day 11, but if not, today's your day.
 The documentary is split up into 3 parts: pets, food, and clothing.
 In order to really get a good understanding of the cruelty involved in fur, wool, leather, suede, feathers, silk, fleece, horsehair, snakeskin, etc, you should watch it.
-It explains a lot and will make it super easy to never want to purchase these products again.
+It explains a lot and will make it easy to never want to purchase these products again.
 When buying clothes, you'll want to look at the tag to make sure they don't contain any of the things listed above.
 The tag or label will say the percentage of each materials used like : 90% cotton, 10% polyester.
 Things that are faux leather or faux fur will always state that somewhere.
 Other things to be aware of are purses/bags/wallets that contain leather.

 Sea World, circuses, horse back riding or racing, etc